morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 Note: The below steps include creating two hostapd configurations files but only one is needed if using a single band setup.

-Note: Shown below are hostapd.conf examples for WiFi 4 and WiFi 5 adapters.
-An example for WiFi 6 is shown at [`./hostapd-WiFi6.conf`](./hostapd-WiFi6.conf).
+Note: Shown below are hostapd.conf examples for WiFi 4 and WiFi 5 setups.
+An example for WiFi 6 for mt7921 chipset based adapters is shown at [hostapd-WiFi6.conf](./hostapd-WiFi6.conf).
+An example for WiFi 7 for mt7925 chipset based adapters is shown at [hostapd-WiFi7.conf](./hostapd-WiFi7.conf).

 Create hostapd configuration file for 5 GHz band.